Crawling / Indexing: Definition, issues and explanations

 Finally, the indexing process is not immediate, which means that a new page may take some time to appear in search results.

-A common example is the publication of a blog post.
-After publication, robots will crawl the page to discover it and, if everything is in order, it will be indexed and may then appear in Google.
+A common example is the online publication of a blog article.
+After publication, robots will crawl the page to discover it and, if everything is compliant, it will be indexed and then may appear in Google.

-E-commerce sites use crawling to ensure that all their product pages are quickly explored and indexed so that they are visible in user searches.
+E-commerce sites use crawling to ensure that all their product pages are crawled and indexed quickly, in order to be visible in users' searches.

-SEO professionals regularly monitor the indexing status of their pages using tools such as Google Search Console in order to identify any issues and optimize the site's coverage by search engines.
+SEO professionals regularly monitor the indexing status of their pages via tools like Google Search Console, in order to identify any problems and optimize the site's coverage by the engines.

 • Google Developers: Official documentation on crawling and indexing.